Cryptosporidiosis: Transfer

+Cryptosporidiosis can occur in agricultural environments where humans have close contact with livestock and contaminated water sources.
+The parasite Cryptosporidium is shed in the feces of infected animals, particularly young calves, and the infectious oocysts can contaminate soil and surface water.
+Humans may become infected through direct contact with infected animals or through ingestion of contaminated drinking water or food.
+Agricultural runoff and improper manure management may contribute to environmental contamination, increasing the risk of transmission to nearby communities.

 Life cycle

 Cryptosporidium spp. exist as multiple cell types which correspond to different stages in an infection (e.g., a sexual and asexual stage).
 As an oocyst – a type of hardy, thick-walled spore – it can survive in the environment for months and is resistant to many common disinfectants, particularly chlorine-based disinfectants.
 After being ingested, the sporozoites within oocysts excyst (i.e., are released) in the small intestine.
 The released sporozoites subsequently attach to the microvilli of the epithelial cells of the small intestine.
 From there, they become trophozoites that reproduce asexually by multiple fission, a process known as schizogony.
 The trophozoites develop into Type 1 meronts [1] that contain 8 daughter cells.

 These daughter cells are Type 1 merozoites, which are released by the meronts.
 Some of these merozoites can cause autoinfection by attaching to epithelial cells.
 Others of these merozoites become Type II meronts, which contain 4 Type II merozoites.
 These merozoites get released and they attach to the epithelial cells.
 From there, they become either macrogamonts or microgamonts.
 These are the female and male sexual forms, respectively.
 This stage, when sexual forms arise, is called gametogony.

 Zygotes are formed by microgametes from the microgamont penetrating the macrogamonts.
 The zygotes develop into two types of oocysts.
 20% of oocysts have thin walls and so can reinfect the host by rupturing and releasing sporozoites that start the process over again.
 The thick-walled oocysts are excreted into the environment.
 The oocysts are mature and infective upon being excreted.